Sprouts Farmers Market, Inc. (NASDAQ:SFM) Expected to Announce Earnings of $0.37 Per Share

-Equities analysts expect that Sprouts Farmers Market, Inc. (NASDAQ:SFM) will post earnings per share of $0.37 for the current quarter, according to Zacks.
-Four analysts have made estimates for Sprouts Farmers Market’s earnings.
-The highest EPS estimate is $0.41 and the lowest is $0.27.
-Sprouts Farmers Market reported earnings per share of $0.27 during the same quarter last year, which would indicate a positive year over year growth rate of 37%.
-The business is expected to announce its next quarterly earnings results on Thursday, February 18th.
+Equities research analysts expect Sprouts Farmers Market, Inc. (NASDAQ:SFM) to post $0.37 earnings per share for the current quarter, Zacks reports.
+Four analysts have made estimates for Sprouts Farmers Market’s earnings, with estimates ranging from $0.27 to $0.41.
+Sprouts Farmers Market posted earnings per share of $0.27 in the same quarter last year, which would indicate a positive year over year growth rate of 37%.
+The business is scheduled to issue its next quarterly earnings report on Thursday, February 18th.

-According to Zacks, analysts expect that Sprouts Farmers Market will report full year earnings of $2.28 per share for the current financial year, with EPS estimates ranging from $2.25 to $2.30.
-For the next financial year, analysts expect that the firm will post earnings of $1.76 per share, with EPS estimates ranging from $1.65 to $1.84.
-Zacks Investment Research’s earnings per share averages are an average based on a survey of analysts that follow Sprouts Farmers Market.
+On average, analysts expect that Sprouts Farmers Market will report full year earnings of $2.28 per share for the current year, with EPS estimates ranging from $2.25 to $2.30.
+For the next financial year, analysts forecast that the company will post earnings of $1.76 per share, with EPS estimates ranging from $1.65 to $1.84.
+Zacks’ EPS calculations are a mean average based on a survey of analysts that that provide coverage for Sprouts Farmers Market.

-Sprouts Farmers Market (NASDAQ:SFM) last posted its quarterly earnings data on Wednesday, October 28th.
-The company reported $0.52 EPS for the quarter, beating the consensus estimate of $0.35 by $0.17.
-Sprouts Farmers Market had a return on equity of 34.45% and a net margin of 3.56%.
+Sprouts Farmers Market (NASDAQ:SFM) last announced its quarterly earnings results on Wednesday, October 28th.
+The company reported $0.52 EPS for the quarter, topping analysts’ consensus estimates of $0.35 by $0.17.
+Sprouts Farmers Market had a net margin of 3.56% and a return on equity of 34.45%.

-In related news, Director Joe Fortunato acquired 13,000 shares of Sprouts Farmers Market stock in a transaction dated Monday, November 2nd.
-The shares were purchased at an average cost of $18.80 per share, with a total value of $244,400.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-0.29% of the stock is owned by corporate insiders.
+In related news, Director Joe Fortunato acquired 13,000 shares of the business’s stock in a transaction that occurred on Monday, November 2nd.
+The shares were acquired at an average cost of $18.80 per share, with a total value of $244,400.00.
+The purchase was disclosed in a legal filing with the SEC, which is available at this link.
+Insiders own 0.29% of the company’s stock.

-Several large investors have recently made changes to their positions in SFM.
-FMR LLC grew its stake in shares of Sprouts Farmers Market by 18.4% during the first quarter.
-FMR LLC now owns 1,549,395 shares of the company’s stock valued at $33,375,000 after buying an additional 240,447 shares during the last quarter.
-Amundi Pioneer Asset Management Inc. grew its stake in shares of Sprouts Farmers Market by 26.4% during the first quarter.
-Amundi Pioneer Asset Management Inc. now owns 497,029 shares of the company’s stock valued at $10,706,000 after buying an additional 103,689 shares during the last quarter.
-State Street Corp grew its stake in shares of Sprouts Farmers Market by 4.1% during the first quarter.
-State Street Corp now owns 3,191,755 shares of the company’s stock valued at $59,335,000 after buying an additional 126,508 shares during the last quarter.
-Exchange Traded Concepts LLC bought a new position in shares of Sprouts Farmers Market during the second quarter valued at about $320,000.
-Finally, Parallel Advisors LLC boosted its holdings in shares of Sprouts Farmers Market by 82.8% during the second quarter.
-Parallel Advisors LLC now owns 2,091 shares of the company’s stock worth $53,000 after purchasing an additional 947 shares during the period.
-96.18% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
+Morgan Stanley lifted its position in Sprouts Farmers Market by 21.3% during the 3rd quarter.
+Morgan Stanley now owns 375,624 shares of the company’s stock worth $7,862,000 after buying an additional 65,962 shares in the last quarter.
+Charles Schwab Investment Management Inc. lifted its position in Sprouts Farmers Market by 5.7% during the 3rd quarter.
+Charles Schwab Investment Management Inc. now owns 819,667 shares of the company’s stock worth $17,156,000 after buying an additional 43,871 shares in the last quarter.
+Great West Life Assurance Co.
+Can lifted its position in Sprouts Farmers Market by 715.0% during the 3rd quarter.
+Great West Life Assurance Co.
+Can now owns 488,234 shares of the company’s stock worth $19,572,000 after buying an additional 428,331 shares in the last quarter.
+Handelsbanken Fonder AB lifted its position in Sprouts Farmers Market by 49.5% during the 3rd quarter.
+Handelsbanken Fonder AB now owns 2,719,600 shares of the company’s stock worth $56,921,000 after buying an additional 900,000 shares in the last quarter.
+Finally, Barings LLC bought a new stake in Sprouts Farmers Market during the 3rd quarter worth about $254,000.
+96.18% of the stock is currently owned by institutional investors and hedge funds.

 Sprouts Farmers Market Company Profile